 Founding attorney Craig Orent is a Top 100 Trial Lawyer and Certified Criminal Law Specialist.
 He will put this expertise to work on your case to seek a dismissal, reduced charge, or satisfactory plea deal.
 Our law firm will not rest in pursuing the strongest defense strategy available to you.

-Choose a Phoenix criminal defense attorney at Orent Law Offices to represent you and count on our law office to:
+Choose a Phoenix criminal defense lawyer at Orent Law Offices to represent you and count on our law office to:

 Call Orent Law Offices today for a free consultation.
 Our Phoenix drug trafficking lawyer is here to fight for you and your freedom.